neondatabase/neon/docs/rfcs/021-raii-runtime.md

 It appears we don't need this selector; we need a great design where join handles will be stored in the owner, more in a tree-like way.
 It appears our accessors can do this kind of thing!

 1. `TenantAccessor` could be joined using the `DropWatcher`, so we can subscribe for a drop.
 The same applies to `TimelineGuard`.
 2. The background tasks attached to the tenant or timeline are joined by the tenant or timeline itself when the drop ends.
-This is done by using `CancelationSender` / `CancellationReceiver` interface.
+This is done by using `LoopedTaskOperator` / `LoopedTaskController` interface.
-3. For cancellation, we should only use the `CancelationSender` / `CancellationReceiver` in proper tasks.
+3. For cancellation, we should only use the `LoopedTaskOperator` / `LoopedTaskController` in proper tasks.
 It behaves as `JoinGuard` with the possibility from another side to check whether we should stop.
 4. After that, it's perfectly possible to run `spawn_blocking` tasks!